epfl-herus/demod/docs/source/overview/thermaldemand_overview.rst

   the thermostat is set on ON; on the contrary, if the temperature reaches the maximum, the thermostat is set to OFF.

-:Compatibility: Any thermal component for which a target temperature and deadband are defined can be controlled by this module.
+:Compatibility: Any thermal component, for which a target temperature and deadband are defined, can be controlled by this module.

 .. _overview_system_controller: